 Tucked between King Street and the VFW on South Winooski Avenue, the Community Health Center’s Safe Harbor Health Center has one of the biggest missions in Burlington: to provide no-cost health and human services to men, women, and children experiencing homelessness.
-At this center, our staff provides primary and preventive health care, supportive housing programs, dental care, mental health and substance abuse counseling, and case management services.
+At this center, our staff provides primary and preventive health care, supportive housing programs, mental health and substance abuse counseling, and case management services.

 If you are a teen or young adult up to age 26, community residents may also seek care at our Pearl Street Youth Health Center.
 Located next door to Spectrum Youth and Family Services, a CHCB medical provider and Licensed Clinical Social Worker provide primary and preventive health care, case management and mental health and substance abuse counseling, connection to dental care and benefits such as health insurance.

 If you are staying in an emergency shelter, on the street, camping out, or even staying temporarily with a friend, you may be eligible for services through the Homeless Healthcare Program.
 Please walk in during our regular hours for care.